The Importance of a Staging Environment in Development

 Feb 2, 2022

 As user expectations continue to rise, DevOps teams are under enormous pressure to bring high-quality software to market.
-As such, teams are now paying more attention to pre-production testing and looking for ways to reduce flaws and vulnerabilities before releasing products.
+As such, teams are now paying more attention to pre-production testing in a staging environment and looking for ways to reduce flaws and vulnerabilities before releasing products.

 Software teams typically integrate a dedicated staging environment into their continuous integration/continuous development (CI/CD) pipelines to simulate software before its release and remediate any underlying issues.
 In fact, staging is one of the most important parts of the pre-production testing process.